-On September 27, 2017, our operating partnership, as borrower, we and certain of our subsidiaries, as guarantors, and KeyBank National Association, or KeyBank, as agent and lender (KeyBank, in its capacity as lender, together with any other lender institutions that may become parties to the term loan agreement are referred to herein as the Lenders), entered into a term loan agreement, or, as amended, the Term Loan Agreement.
-Pursuant to the Term Loan Agreement, the Lenders have made a term loan to our operating partnership in the original principal amount of \$70 million, or the Term Loan.
-Capitalized terms used in this description of the Term Loan Agreement and not defined herein have the same meaning as in the Term Loan Agreement.
+On September 27, 2017, our operating partnership, as borrower, we and certain of our subsidiaries, as guarantors, and KeyBank National Association, or KeyBank, as agent and lender (KeyBank, in its capacity as lender, together with any other lender institutions that may become parties to the term loan agreement are referred to herein as the "Lenders"), entered into a term loan agreement, or, as amended, the Term Loan Agreement.
+Pursuant to the Term Loan Agreement, the Lenders made a term loan to our operating partnership in the original principal amount of \$70.0 million, or the Term Loan.
 We used proceeds from the Term Loan to pay the cash consideration in connection with the Mergers, other costs and expenses related to the Mergers and for other corporate purposes.
 We began making principal payments of \$1.5 million per month on the Term Loan in November 2017.
-The balance of the term loan was \$26,300,000 as of December 31, 2018.
+On March 28, 2018, the parties to the Term Loan Agreement entered into a letter agreement, or the Term Loan Letter Agreement, pursuant to which the parties thereto agreed to change the commencement date of our obligation under the Term Loan Agreement to raise \$10 million per quarter in gross offering proceeds to the calendar quarter ending June 30, 2018.

 The Term Loan originally matured on September 27, 2018.
-The maturity date of the Term Loan was originally extended to October 26, 2018.
-On October 24, 2018, the maturity date of the Term Loan was extended again to September 27, 2019 in connection with the partial refinancing of the Term Loan, subject to satisfaction of certain conditions, including payment of an extension fee in the amount of 0.5% of the then outstanding principal amount of the Term Loan.
-The Outstanding Balance of \$26.5 million as of October 24, 2018, together with any and all accrued and unpaid interest thereon, and all other Obligations, will be due on the maturity date of the Term Loan.
-In addition, the Term Loan originally provided for monthly interest payments, for mandatory payments of principal from the proceeds of certain capital events, and for monthly payments of principal in an amount equal to the greater of (i) 50% of our operating partnership's Consolidated Net Cash Flow or (ii) \$1,500,000.
-In connection with the extension of the Term Loan on October 24, 2018, monthly payments of principal of \$100,000 per month, and the margins over the base rate or LIBOR rate will be 2.75% and 3.75%, respectively.
-The Term Loan may be prepaid at any time, in whole or in part, without premium or penalty, as described in the Term Loan Agreement.
-Upon the occurrence of an event of default, the Lenders may accelerate the payment of the Outstanding Balance.
+The maturity date of the Term Loan was originally extended to October 26, 2018, and on October 24, 2018, the maturity date of the Term Loan was extended again to September 27, 2019 in connection with the partial refinancing of the Term Loan.
+The outstanding balance of the Term Loan of \$26.5 million as of October 24, 2018, together with any and all accrued and unpaid interest thereon, and all other obligations payable under the Term Loan Agreement, was repaid in full on September 27, 2019.
+The Term Loan originally provided for monthly interest payments, for mandatory payments of principal from the proceeds of certain capital events, and for monthly payments of principal in an amount equal to the greater of (i) 50% of our operating partnership's Consolidated Net Cash Flow (as defined in the Term Loan Agreement) or (ii) \$1.5 million.
+In connection with the extension of the Term Loan on October 24, 2018, monthly payments of principal were \$100,000 per month, and the margins over the base rate or LIBOR rate were 2.75% and 3.75%, respectively.